Takejono/portfolio/content/english/about.md

 custom_css: ""
 ---

+My name is Takeshi.
+I paint with watercolors.
-It's Takeshi.
-I love watercolor painting.
-I'm interested in childish, naive and poetic world more then more and I enjoy painting between figurative and abstract.<br>
+I like the simple and poetic world of children, and I am searching for expression between abstraction and figuration brought about by the stain of watercolor.
-Also, I know well digital painting as concept artist/Illustrator in video games development.<br>
-Anyways, I hope always to create the visual who touch to the heat, and evoke the emotion.